Measure ID

 Description

-Percentage of patients where gaps greater than 10 minutes in blood pressure monitoring are avoided.
+Percentage of cases where blood pressure monitoring gaps greater than 10 minutes were avoided.

 Measure Type